What is IRR?

 Afterward, the positive cash inflows related to the exit represent the proceeds distributed to the investor following the sale of the investment (i.e. realization at exit).

-Here, our simple assumption is that the exit proceeds will increase by a fixed amount of $25 million each year, starting from the initial investment amount of $85 million.
+Here, our assumption is that exit proceeds increase by a fixed amount of $25 million each year, starting from the initial investment amount of $85 million.

 3. IRR Calculation Example